skadio/ner4opt/README.md

 # Ner4Opt: Named Entity Recognition for Optimization

-Given an optimization problem in natural language, the Ner4Opt library extracts optimization related entities from free-form text.
+Given an optimization problem in natural language, Ner4Opt extracts optimization related entities from free-form text.

 See our [HugginFace Space Demo](https://huggingface.co/spaces/skadio/Ner4Opt) to test it yourself 🤗.